Hearthstone Battlegrounds Strategy Guide [Season 9]

 Pirates have a lot of spells that you can utilize, but the key spell in this season is for sure Marauder’s Contract, which you can get from Gritty Headhunter.
 Other than that, Lost Staff of Hamuul provides decent value since there are a lot of pirates that you can find that will provide you with value.

-Naga: Arcane Groundbreakers Build
+Naga: Darkcrest Groundbreakers Build

 Key Minions: Groundbreaker + Darkcrest Strategist or Showy Cyclist + Titus Riverdale

 Concept: Nagas in this season 9 bg meta are a bit complicated to play because you kind of need to hit a lot of different minions in order to have a fully fledged build.
-Nevertheless, the main change is that the Deep Blue Crooner is gone and there is really no build revolving around Zesty Shaker, but there is a build revolving around spells.
+Nevertheless, the main change is that the Deep Blue Crooner is gone and there is really no late game-build revolving around Zesty Shaker, but there is a build revolving around spells.
 Keep in mind that this includes all the spells in the game, so Tavern Spells, Spellcrafts, and Blood Gems are counted in this.

 Strategies for Countering Naga Build